 J. Scott Kilpatrick

-Scott is a member of the Rhode Island and Massachusetts Bar Associations and sits on the Rhode Island Federal Bench/Bar Committee.
+Scott is a member of the Rhode Island and Massachusetts Bar Associations.
 He is a member of the Federal Bar Association, of which he is a past President of the Rhode Island Chapter.
 He is a member of the American Association for Justice and the Rhode Island Association for Justice, where he serves on the Board of Governors.
 He has been a featured speaker for the National Business Institute, the Rhode Island Bar Association, and the Federal Bar Association on issues such as Trial Evidence in Federal and State Courts, Trial Practice, and ERISA Insurance Litigation.
-He is a contributing author to the last four editions of the American Bar Association’s book ERISA Survey of Federal Circuits.
+He is a contributing author to the last five editions of the American Bar Association’s book ERISA Survey of Federal Circuits.
 He is a member of the Roger Williams University School of Law Board of Directors, and serves on the Board’s Governance Committee.
-He also serves on the Civil Pro Bono Panel for the United States District Court for the District of Rhode Island, and serves on the Rhode Island Supreme Court Disciplinary Board.
+He also serves on the Rhode Island Supreme Court Disciplinary Board.

 In his free time, Mr. Kilpatrick enjoys the outdoors, cooking, gardening, and spending time with his wife and three adult children.